 Brazil authorizes additional 5,000 volunteers for AstraZeneca COVID-19 vaccine

-BRASILIA, Sept 15 (Reuters) - Brazil's health regulator Anvisa on Tuesday authorized AstraZeneca PLC AZN.L to test its COVID-19 vaccine on an addition 5,000 volunteers in the country for clinical Phase III trials, the Sao Paulo university running the test said.
+BRASILIA, Sept 15 (Reuters) - Brazil's health regulator Anvisa on Tuesday authorized AstraZeneca PLC AZN.L to test its COVID-19 vaccine on an additional 5,000 volunteers in the country for clinical Phase III trials, the Sao Paulo university coordinating the test said.

 ((anthony.boadle@tr.com +55 61 98204-1110; https://twitter.com/anthonyboadle ;))